Games & Quizzes

 /ˈpärtnər/

 either of pair of people engaged together in same activity.
-People you have a business/personal relationship with. be partner of.
+People you have a business/personal relationship with.
+To join with others for work or other activity.

 /ˈwelkəm/